Affinity Mentoring Programs

 Be respectful of the time commitment required of mentors and make sure to respond promptly to communications, be punctual to events, and honor all commitments.
 We hope that at a minimum you will:

-- Meet in person with your mentor once each quarter;
+- Meet in person or virtually with your mentor once each quarter;

 - Participate in one or more group events; and